How to Negotiate a Pay Rise in 2026: A Step-by-Step Guide

 • Totaljobs / Reed — Live job listings show what employers are currently paying

-• Recruitment agencies — Speak to specialist recruiters who place people in your role — they know exact current rates
+• Recruitment agencies — Specialist recruiters who place people in your role know exact current rates

 Step 2: Build Your Case

-• Quantified achievements — Revenue generated, costs saved, projects delivered, customers retained (with numbers wherever possible)
+• Quantified achievements — Revenue generated, costs saved, projects delivered (with numbers)

 • Expanded responsibilities — Roles you’ve taken on beyond your original job description

-• Skills acquired — Qualifications, certifications, or expertise gained since your last review
+• Skills acquired — Qualifications or expertise gained since your last review

 • Market comparison — Evidence that equivalent roles elsewhere pay more